How Machine Learning Powers Data-Driven Attribution in Google Ads and GA4

 Machine learning enhances attribution accuracy, but it is not immune to operational and contextual constraints.
 Understanding its limitations is critical for maintaining confidence in the insights it delivers.

 Attribution accuracy depends on the quality and completeness of user interaction data.
 Gaps caused by untracked offline activity, privacy restrictions, or fragmented device usage can lead to misassigned credit and distorted insights.
+When tracking is incomplete, the model’s outputs can still look precise, but the underlying information is partial.

 Machine learning models learn from prior behavior.
 If past campaigns were over-invested in specific channels, the model may overweight their influence.
 This reinforces existing biases rather than highlighting emerging opportunities.